afauroux/MagdaAndAntoineAndTheVan/posts/Canada - 5.md

 ![local residents often leave their winter vehicles along the road to be used in the next season](https://user-images.githubusercontent.com/20797902/198857379-addcc986-ae04-4654-8057-5da05ee030fe.jpg)

 The hamlet of Tuktoyaktuk sits at the shore of the Beaufort Sea and is a mix of old oil distraction facilities, messy houses, and fast-going quads.
 The very end of the road - where the tourists accumulate - is occupied by an overprized basic campsite with great views towards the North Pole (2,300 more km).
-Antoine took the obligatory swim in the ocean (I went knee-deep) and got himself sick afterwards :p We spent three days walking around the town, had an occasion to talk to the locals (some of them approached us trying to sell us some native art).
-We also went on a kayak trip on Beaufort Sea laguna to a pingo - a landscape feature characteristic for tundra, created by water pockets freezing below the ground and pushing the land up.
+Antoine took the obligatory swim in the Arctic Ocean (I went knee-deep) and got himself sick afterwards :p We spent three days walking around the town, had an occasion to talk to the locals (some of them approached us trying to sell us some native art) and to do a kayak trip on Beaufort Sea laguna to a pingo - a landscape feature characteristic for tundra, created by underground water pockets freezing and pushing the land up.

 ![we made it! we came to the Canadian shores of the Arctic Ocean with our own vehicle all the way from Poland!](https://user-images.githubusercontent.com/20797902/198857320-5e4a5f01-731c-462b-a420-de711e8fbf54.jpg)